Everything can be optimized

 - Built a treasury optimization system and improved the automated trading system.

-- Ph.D in Algorithms, Combinatorics, and Optimization from Carnegie Mellon University (2020 - expected May 2025)
+- Ph.D in Algorithms, Combinatorics, and Optimization from Carnegie Mellon University (2020-2025)

 Fun things: